JoemarDeVera/WalmartSalesDatasetAnalysis/README.md

 How are product lines classified as "Good" or "Bad" based on whether their sales are greater than the overall average?

-What is the average rating for each product line?

 ## Sales and Revenue